hazelcast/hazelcast-reference-manual/src/MultiMapEvents.md

 </hazelcast>
 ```

-And, the following is an example of the equivalent Spring configuration.
+The following is an example of the equivalent Spring configuration.

 ```
 <hz:multimap name="default" value-collection-type="LIST">